spruceid/isomdl/README.md

 ## Library

-Here are some examples of how to use the library.
-You can see more in [examples](examples) folder and read about in the dedicated [README](tests/README.md).
+Here are some examples on how to use the library.
+You can see more in [tests](tests) and read about in the dedicated [README](tests/README.md).

-### Eamples
+### Examples

 #### Simulated device and reader interaction